metagenomics/metagenomics-tk/docs/tutorials/tutorial1/classification.md

 This tool is particularly useful for researchers who want to assign taxonomic labels to their sequences within a consistent and widely-accepted framework, facilitating better understanding of microbial diversity and evolution.

-See the [GTDB-Tk homepage](https://ecogenomics.github.io/GTDBTk/index.html) for more info.
+See the [GTDB-Tk homepage](https://ecogenomics.github.io/GTDBTk/index.html) for more information.

 Next, let's assign taxonomic labels to our binning results using GTDB-Tk.
-The following snippet represents the Toolkit contiguration for the classification part of the MagAttributes module:
+The following snippet represents the Toolkit configuration for the classification part of the MagAttributes module:
 ```YAML linenums="1" title="Classification Configuration File Snippet 1"
 ---8<--- "default/tutorials/tutorial1/fullpipeline_classification.yml:68:74"
 ```

 !!!
 Question "Task 1"
-    Run the following command to for the classification:
+    Run the following command for the classification:
     ```BASH
     ---8<--- "scripts/tutorials/tutorial1/test_classification.sh:3:12"
     ```